zeelvishalmehta/news-aggregator/README.md

 ### Behavior

-- Articles from preferred sources, categories, and authors are ranked higher in /api/articles.
+- Preferred articles are ranked higher in /api/articles.

-- Non-preferred articles are still returned (no filtering out).
+- Articles outside preferences are still visible → ensuring no content is lost.

+- Users can update preferences anytime using the same POST /api/preferences endpoint.

 ---